 As a result of the four-year artistic research project, I arranged a mini-festival with three concerts representing different aspects of my musical practice and artistic achievements.
 These three concerts represent some of the works from the project as well as showing a timeline of my musical development of experimentation, from the more classical type of work “Concerto with orchestra”, to chamber music with orbiting musicians and solo pieces using voice, ending with the premiere of the co-creation Ulvedrømmer.
 I chose works which I felt were linked to the thought of music-as-speech in several ways, either as articulation or in the interpretation, but also describing a fairytale and experimenting with adding voice and speech.
 These final artistic presentations represent the artistic outcome of my four-year project, intending to realize my ideas of the foregoing work, as well as showing some ideas for the way forward.
+I have embedded some cut videos giving an impression of the different works from the concerts.

 The program consisted of: